jindrichmynarz/dissertation/parts/transformation.md

 Limit determines the size of a subset to be transformed in one update operation.
 In this way, the processed subset's size can be adjusted based on the complexity of the transformation.
 Updates are executed repeatedly, the offset being incremented by the limit in each iteration, until their response reports zero modifications.
-This stopping condition is Virtuoso-specific, since the SPARQL 1.1 Update standard ([Gearon, Passant, Polleres, 2013](#Gearon2013)) leaves it unspecified, so that SPARQL engines differ in how zero modifications are indicated.
+This stopping condition is Virtuoso-specific, since the SPARQL 1.1 Update standard [@Gearon2013] leaves it unspecified, so that SPARQL engines differ in how zero modifications are indicated.
 Additionally, the tool provides conveniences including configurable retries of failed updates or the ability to restart transformations from a specified offset.

 While *sparql-unlimited* was used to automate parts of individual transformations, each transformation was launched manually.